TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 ### Initial Export of the Data

 Some Purchase Orders (POs) may already exist in the database when setting up the integration.
-To export these, use the "Export all" button on the "Outbound message types" form.
+To export these, use the "**Export all**" button on the "**Outbound message types**" form.
 You'll see a standard query dialog like this:

 ![Initial query dialog](InitialQueryDialog.png)